Kirill06344/santa_service_app/README.md

 # santa_service_app
-Web Application with using Rust(Actix, Diesel and etc)
+Web Application with using Rust(Actix, Diesel)
+Using SQL: Postgres